kaanaksit/odak/docs/course/index.md

 These are the prerequisites of **Computational Light** course:

-- First and foremost being fluent in programming with [Python programming language](https://www.python.org/) and a graduate-level understanding of `Linear Algebra,` and  `Machine Learning` are highly required.
+- **Background knowledge.** First and foremost being fluent in programming with [Python programming language](https://www.python.org/) and a graduate-level understanding of `Linear Algebra,` and  `Machine Learning` are highly required.
-- Throughout the entire course, three libraries will be used, and these libraries include [`odak`](https://github.com/kaanaksit/odak), [`numpy`](https://numpy.org/), and [`torch`](https://pytorch.org/).
+- **Skills and abilities.** Throughout the entire course, three libraries will be used, and these libraries include [`odak`](https://github.com/kaanaksit/odak), [`numpy`](https://numpy.org/), and [`torch`](https://pytorch.org/).
 Familiarity with these libraries is a big plus.
-- Readers need a computer with decent computational resources (e.g., GPU) when working on the provided materials, laboratory work, and projects.
+- **Required materials.** Readers need a computer with decent computational resources (e.g., GPU) when working on the provided materials, laboratory work, and projects.
-- Readers also need sustainable motivation to learn new things related to the topics of `Computational Light.`
+- **Expectations.** Readers also need sustainable motivation to learn new things related to the topics of `Computational Light,` and willing to advance the field by developing, innovating and researching.

+## Questions and Answers
-Finally, here are some questions and answers related to the course that readers may ask:
+Here are some questions and answers related to the course that readers may ask:

 ??? question end "How can I learn Python programming, linear Algebra and machine learning?"
     There isn't a point in providing references on how to learn `Python programming,` `Linear Algebra,` and `Machine Learning` as there is a vast amount of resources online or in your previous university courses.